Minors and under-age drinking on licensed premises

 Penalties and fines exist for having non-exempt minors on-site, selling alcohol to minors, or allowing them to drink alcohol.
-The best way to protect yourself and your staff from being fined is to ensure that every patron of your venue is strictly checked for valid identification (ID) and legal age.
+The best way to protect yourself and your staff from being fined is to ensure that every young patron of your venue is strictly checked for valid identification (ID) and legal age.

 This guide explains licensees' legal requirements for dealing with minors and under-age drinking on licensed premises.
 It discusses exceptions for minors being on licensed premises, acceptable types of ID and the requirements for checking ID properly, and penalties for not complying with the law.